-Tivoli is probably top of everyone’s list when visiting Copenhagen with kids but once you’ve visited you may be looking for other things to do so here are 10 fun things to do in Copenhagen with kids other than Tivoli:
+Tivoli is most likely to be top of everyone’s list when visiting Copenhagen with kids, but once you’ve visited you may be looking for other things to do.
+Check out our list of 10 fun things to do in Copenhagen with kids other than Tivoli.

-We just spent a week with our kids in Copenhagen and had a great time, it’s a very family friendly city and the good news is that entry to many attractions is free for under 15s which helps keep the cost down too.
-Here’s my list of fun things to do with kids in Copenhagen:
+We just spent a week with our kids in Copenhagen and had a great time.
+It’s a very family-friendly city and the good news is that entry to many attractions is free for under 15s, which helps keep the cost down too.
+Here’s my list of fun things to do in Copenhagen with kids:

 #1.
-See an actual Iron Age Woman in Her Cloak
+See An Iron Age Woman in Her Cloak

 We enjoyed the Iron Age and other early sections where you can see the amazing Sun Chariot made of gold, stones with Viking runes, and an Iron Age woman still in her cloak.

 Adult tickets are cheaper if accompanied by a child, and there’s a café for light lunches and refreshments.

 Statens Museum for Kunst, or SMK, is the national art gallery with an extensive Danish art collection, but also good French and other international art including pictures by Picasso and Rembrandt.